-Present Moment builds digital wellbeing through contemplative, relational, participatory processes.
+Present Moment builds digital wellbeing through participatory, relational engagement.

 Workshops & Engagements